 Enroute from our Fort Lauderdale vacation back to Beaufort SC, we were pushing hard to make as many miles as possible each day.

-We left Jeckyll Island Georgia at 6 AM, though the tide was low, and consequently got into some very shallow water at the north end of Jeckyll Creek.
+We left Jekyll Island, Georgia at 6 AM, though the tide was low.
+Consequently, we got into some very shallow water at the north end of Jekyll Creek.
 I grounded us briefly where a smaller creek flowed in, so Tom (who has more experience with grounding the boat) took over and maneuvered off the shoal.
 All in all the going was far slower than we wanted.
-Though the scenery of south Georgia was beautiful.
+Though we enjoyed the beautiful scenery of south Georgia.

 I’d lobbied for a day offshore.
-The forecast was for a south east wind and I thought we could sail as fast as motor, stop the noisy motor for a while and make much more distance than if we stayed on the meandering ICW.
-But once we were out in the ocean – at least an hour later than expected – the wind blew east north east, a headwind that was not enough to be helpful, just enough to make the ride uncomfortable.
+The weather forecast a south east wind, we could sail, stop the noisy motor for a while, and get farther than if we stayed on the meandering ICW.
+In reality, once we were out in the ocean the light wind blew east north east, a headwind that was not enough to be helpful, just enough to make the ride uncomfortable.

 After motor sailing hard all day against wind and current, we made Wassaw Bay Inlet just before sundown, with the wind finally picking up – from the wrong direction.

 The tide was at extreme low again and about to turn.
 Using Navionics and the depth finder, we felt our way across the very shallow (6’9″) bar between Red nuns 2W and 4.
-I fought the side current to stay in the deepest water possible, avoiding shrimpers and their dolphin entourages while Tom took down and secured the sails.
+I fought the side current to stay in the deepest water possible, avoiding shrimp boats and their dolphin entourages, while Tom took down and secured the sails.

-Waiting for the tide to turn and give us a boost, we crossed the bay.
-I acted as a glare block, positioning myself to keep the blinding setting sun out of Tom’s eyes as he headed up the Wilmington River toward the anchorage at Turner Creek.
-It was slow going but we made the mouth of the creek while there was still light, and promptly got stuck again on the 4 foot sandbar.
+Tom took the wheel and I acted as a glare block, positioning myself to keep the blinding setting sun out of his eyes as he headed up the Wilmington River toward the anchorage at Turner Creek.
+Slow going, but we made the mouth of the creek with some remaining light.
+Then promptly got stuck again on the 4 foot sandbar.

-The tide was coming in now, so we didn’t have to sit there long, but we lost yet more time.
-We decide that we didn’t want to be stuck inside the bar the next morning, we wanted to be on the move at first light, so had to find another anchorage.
+The tide was coming in now, so we didn’t have to sit there long, but we lost more time.
+We didn’t want to be stuck inside the bar the next morning, as we had to be on the move at first light.
+We needed to find another anchorage.

-As we re-floated and turned out in the river again the light was disappearing and exhaustion was setting in.
+As we re-floated and turned out into the river again, the light disappeared and exhaustion setting in.
 That’s when our communication skills misfired.

 Tom said, “Let’s go to the next anchorage.”

-I took that as meaning, the next anchorage up the river, and directed him toward that one, a mile away.
+I took that to mean, the next anchorage up the river in the direction we were heading.
 The depth there was better and we shouldn’t have any trouble.
 Except with the darkness that would be complete by the time we got there.